spinnaker/spinnaker.github.io/guides/user/plugins/user-guide.md

 ## Overview

-Spinnaker uses [PF4J-Update](https://github.com/pf4j/pf4j-update) to load and manage third-party plugins.
+Spinnaker uses [PF4J-Update](https://github.com/pf4j/pf4j-update) to load and manage plugins.
 These plugins can implement a PF4J extension point or be Spring components.
 See the [Plugin Creators Guide](/guides/developer/plugin-creators/overview/) for details.

 ## Terms